 If we have a bad meal because of service we’ll generally give the restaurant another try in the near future because service can be inconsistent or poor at good restaurants for reasons outside the control of the restaurant.
 However, when cuisine-quality is the issue, as was the case here with our entrees, we are not so forgiving.
 Obviously, it’s possible that our meal was an outlier, but I’m not willing to take a ~$200 gamble on that hope.
 For some perspective on the cost of our meal, we could have eaten at Victoria & Albert’s, the best restaurant on Disney property in the US, for only a bit more (if paying out of pocket), and we would have had a far superior meal.

-I can’t recommend Narcoosee’s as a Signature dining pick over any signature restaurant, including Jiko, Flying Fish, California Grill, Bistro De Paris, and Hollywood Brown Derby.
+I can’t recommend Narcoosee’s as a Signature dining pick over any signature restaurant, including Jiko, Flying Fish, California Grill, and Hollywood Brown Derby.
 While all of these restaurants offer poor value on the standard Disney Dining Plan, I can at least highly recommend those five restaurants.
 I cannot say the same for Narcoossee’s, and it will be a long time before we return unless we do the Deluxe Dining Plan again, and want to maximize our savings.
 Even then, I think we’ll be better off eating somewhere we actually like and saving less.

+What do you think of Narcoossee’s?
+Do you enjoy the theme and ambiance?
+What about the food?
 I know there are plenty of Narcoossee’s fans out there, so if you’ve been to Narcoossee’s recently, I encourage you to share your thoughts in the comments.